Our access and mobility mapsOpens in new tab can help you find your way easily through the city.

 ArtVO in the Docklands

-ArtVo in the DocklandsOpens in new tab is an immersive, trick-art gallery, a world of optical illusions.
+ArtVo in the Docklands is an immersive, ‘trick-art’ gallery, a world of optical illusions.
 It is wheelchair-accessible and welcomes guests with special needs or disabilities.
 There are accessible toilets nearby, the closest is at the Star Circus.
 The most convenient accessible parking is, off Pearl River Road.

 Melbourne Museum